-56.B.II.
 For Promotion to Full Professor:

-- Promotion be granted.

-- Promotion be denied. not be granted

-- 56.C. (c) The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.

-In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy - The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant criteria for either tenure and or promotion, and the department Tenure and Promotion Committee's vote and recommendation by Nevember 15October 31. - Once the appropriate committee has made its recommendation, the chairperson of the committee shall so advise the candidate in writing within two weeks.
+- Promotion be granted. - Promotion be denied. - (c) The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
+In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy - (d) The committee chairperson will submit the list of candidates to the appropriate Dean(s) together with for each candidate a curriculum vitae and the complete dossier, an evaluation of each of the categories identified in the relevant criteria for either tenure or promotion, and the department Tenure and Promotion Committee's vote and recommendation by October 31.

+- (e) Once the appropriate committee has made its recommendation, the chairperson of the committee shall so advise the candidate in writing within two weeks.
 In the case of a recommendation against tenure and/or promotion the written communication will indicate to the candidate how they did not meet the criteria.
-In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate at least in whichthe area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
-A candidate may at this time submit additional information to the Dean(s) if s/hethey believes his/her the case not to have been adequately represented.
-This is the final time, prior to any appeal processes at which any new information can be added to the file during the entirety of the review process.

-- 56.E.(f) In the case of cross-appointed faculty members the following procedures apply: - Where the appointment is more than 50% in one Faculty (the 'majority faculty'), the joint departmental committee shall be constituted in accordance with the following: - Where the appointment is more than 50% in one department (the 'majority department'), the joint departmental committee shall have membership proportional to the weighting of the cross-appointment, and shall be chaired by a member of the majority department.
-The Committee shall make its recommendation to the Faculty Tenure and Promotion Committee of the majority faculty., which shall make its recommendation to the University Tenure and Promotion Committee. - Where the appointment is divided equally between two units in the same faculty, the joint department level committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
-The Dean of the majority Faculty shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the Faculty Tenure and Promotion Committee, of the majority faculty, which shall make its recommendation to the University Tenure and Promotion Committee. - Where the appointment is divided equally between two Faculties, the employee seeking tenure and/or promotion shall designate his/her 'home faculty'.
+In the case of a deferral of tenure and/or promotion, the written communication will indicate to the candidate the area or areas of performance the committee would expect evidence of further development before recommending in favour of tenure and/or promotion.
+A candidate may at this time submit additional information to the Dean(s) if they believe the case not to have been adequately represented. - (f) In the case of cross-appointed faculty members the following procedures apply: - (i) Where the appointment is more than 50% in one Faculty (the 'majority faculty'), the joint departmental committee shall be constituted in accordance with the following: - (a) Where the appointment is more than 50% in one department (the 'majority department'), the joint departmental committee shall have membership proportional to the weighting of the crossappointment, and shall be chaired by a member of the majority department.
+The Committee shall make its recommendation to the Faculty Tenure and Promotion Committee of the majority faculty. - (b) Where the appointment is divided equally between two units in the same faculty, the joint department level committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
+The Dean shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the Faculty Tenure and Promotion Committee.. - (ii) Where the appointment is divided equally between two Faculties, the employee seeking tenure and/or promotion shall designate his/her 'home faculty'.
 The joint departmental committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
-The appropriate Deans shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the "home Faculty" level Itenure and Peromotion Ceommittee. - Frocedures for the Sprott School of Business
+The appropriate Deans shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the "home Faculty" level Tenure and Promotion Committee.